JPMoore27/mywork/README.md

 # mywork

-this is a collection of things that demonstrate some of what I know how to do with code.
+This is a collection of things that demonstrate some of what I know how to do with code.